ncbi/robotframework-pageobjects/demo/README.md

 To run the Python unittest example:

 1. `$ export PO_BASEURL=http://www.ncbi.nlm.nih.gov`
-1. `$ export PO_BROWSER=firefox`
 1. `$ python test_pubmed.py`

 By default tests will run in PhantomJS unless you specify otherwise.
+See the rest of the main README for more features.